cubiclesoft/cross-platform-cpp/README.md

 * Small object files.
 Just a few KB each for the most part.
 * Very few interdependencies.
-* Integer to string conversion.
-With file size options as well (MB, GB, etc).
-* Cross-platform CSPRNG.
 * Cross-platform, cross-process, named:  Mutex, semaphore, event, and reader-writer objects.
 * Cross-platform, thread local temporary memory management via Sync::TLS.
 Sync::TLS outperforms system malloc()/free()!
 (See Notes)
+* Cross-platform CSPRNG.
+* Detachable node queue, linked list, and ordered hash(!) implementations.
+(See Notes)
 * Cache support.
 A C++ template that implements a partial hash.
-* Detachable node queue, linked list, and ordered hash(!) implementations.
-(See Notes)
 * Static vector implementation.
+* Integer to string conversion.
+With file size options as well (i.e. MB, GB, etc).
 * Minimal Unicode conversion support.
 * Cross-platform, UTF-8 file and directory manipulation classes.
+* Cross-platform, UTF-8 storage location functions (e.g. a user's home folder).
+* FastFind and FastReplace templates.
+Works on any binary data.
+FastFind probably outperforms std::search (See Notes).
+FastReplace supports alternate allocators (e.g. Sync::TLS) and comparison functions (e.g. case-insensitive comparison).
+* Variable data storage via StaticMixedVar, UTF8::UTF8MixedVar, and Sync::TLS::MixedVar.
+For when you want lightweight dynamic typing with basic string support or just want to avoid std::string.
 * Has a liberal open source license.
 MIT or LGPL, your choice.
 * Designed for relatively painless integration into your project.
 * Sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.